ted-ncg/labs/01-validate-setup.md

 ----

-You should already have the following tools installed on your machine from the pre-course work.
+You might already have the following tools installed on your machine.
-If you don't have them installed, follow the links next to each item:
+If you don't have them installed, follow the links next to each item to install:

 * Git - [installing git](https://github.com/ted-ncg/austin-spl-june-26/blob/master/install-git.md)
 * Java 8 - [installing Java](https://github.com/ted-ncg/austin-spl-june-26/blob/master/install-java8.md)